-- (a) A calculation of the parking spaces required pursuant to Table 8.1.8-1. - (b) A narrative that outlines how the proposed parking management plan addresses the specific needs of the proposed development, and more effectively satisfies the intent of this Article and the goals of the Municipal Development Plan.
+(1) A calculation of the parking spaces required pursuant to Table 8.1.8-1.

-- (c) An analysis of the anticipated parking demand for the proposed development.
-Such an analysis shall include, but is not limited to: - 1.
-Information specifying the proposed number of employees, customers, visitors, clients, shifts, and deliveries; - 2.
-Anticipated parking demand by time of day and/or demand by use; - 3.
-Anticipated parking utilizing shared spaces or dual use based on a shared parking analysis utilizing current industry publications; - 4.
-Availability and frequency of public transit service within a distance of 800-feet. - 5.
-A reduction in vehicle ownership in connection with housing occupancy, ownership, or type; and, - 6.
-Any other information established by the administrative officer as may be necessary to understand the current and project parking demand. - (d) Such a plan shall identify strategies that the applicant will use to reduce or manage the demand for parking into the future which may include but are not limited to: - 1.
-A telecommuting program; - 2.
-Participation in a Transportation Management Association including methods to increase the use of mass transit, car pool, van pool, or non-auto modes of travel; - 3.
-Implementation of a car-share program; - 4.
-Development or use of a system using offsite parking and/or shuttles; and, - 5.
+- (2) A narrative that outlines how the proposed parking management plan addresses the specific needs of the proposed development, and more effectively satisfies the intent of this Article and the goals of the Municipal Development Plan. - (3) An analysis of the anticipated parking demand for the proposed development.
+Such an analysis shall include, but is not limited to: - i.
+Information specifying the proposed number of employees, customers, visitors, clients, shifts, and deliveries; - ii.
+Anticipated parking demand by time of day and/or demand by use; - iii.
+Anticipated parking utilizing shared spaces or dual use based on a shared parking analysis utilizing current industry publications; - iv.
+Availability and frequency of public transit service within a distance of 800-feet - v.
+A reduction in vehicle ownership in connection with housing occupancy, ownership, or type; and, - vi.
+Any other information established by the administrative officer as may be necessary to understand the current and project parking demand. - (4) Such a plan shall identify strategies that the applicant will use to reduce or manage the demand for parking into the future which may include but are not limited to: - i.
+A telecommuting program; - Participation in a Transportation Management Association including methods to increase the use of mass transit, car pool, van pool, or non-auto modes of travel; - iii.
+Implementation of a car-share program; - iv.
+Development or use of a system using offsite parking and/or shuttles; and, - v.
 Implementation of public transit subscriptions for employees.